vlladin/cohort-six/projects/grandine_beacon_zkVMs_snarkification.md

 Grandine has already integrated SP1 and RISC Zero, the codebase is private as of now.
 Early benchmarks indicate support for networks with tens of thousands of validators.
 We will be scaling this work to support larger validator sets and exploring zkVMs.

-State Transition Function is very computationally heavy, so when choosing a zkVM we need to be carefull to pick one.
+State Transition Function is very computationally heavy, so when choosing a zkVM we need to be careful to pick one.
 At present, proposed zkVMs include:

 * [OpenVM](https://github.com/openvm-org/openvm) - "no-CPU" architecture adaption, continuation + recursion support, production-ready.
 Grandine integration with OpenVM is going to be handled by OpenVM core team.

 * [Zisk](https://github.com/0xPolygonHermez/zisk) - RISC-V architecture, continuation support, massive parallelism via minimal trace - assigned to Aman

 Performance Considerations before choosing a zkVM:
-* Recursive proving / Proof aggregation
+* Recursive proving / Proof aggregation, essential for combining multiple state transition proofs
-* Continuation support
+* Continuation support required for handling large STF computations that exceed single proof capacity
-* Precompiles support
+* Precompiles support critical for cryptographic operations in consensus logic
-* GPU acceleration
+* GPU acceleration necessary for reasonable proof generation times
+* Memory requirements and constraints must handle large validator sets and state data
+* Smaller proofs and faster verification enable better light client experience
+* Integration complexity - Ease of integration with existing Grandine Rust codebase

 We also propose exploring the following zkVMs for integration:
 * [Jolt](https://github.com/a16z/jolt) - sum-check protocol optimization
 * [Pico](https://github.com/brevis-network/pico) - CircleSTARK implemenation, assigned to Jimmy Chu
 * [Ziren](https://github.com/ProjectZKM/Ziren) - assigned to Ritesh Das
+* [zkWASM](https://github.com/DelphinusLab/zkWasm) - SNARK compatible WebAssembly runtime

 ## Specification